 The samples can be divided into two clear cohorts based on equilibration temperatures.
 A cooler group of samples, with a distribution of grain core temperatures centered at ~970ºC (TA98), contains CK-2, CK-5, and CK-7.
 A hotter group, with a mean temperature of ~1050ºC (TA98) contains samples CK-3, CK-4, and CK-6.
 This division between these two groups is robust and apparent in all thermometers, as well as in other geochemical data.

 This temperature distribution likely corresponds to the sourcing of these two sets of xenoliths from different depths within a magmatic ascent system.
-Throughout this paper, the samples are color-coded, with blue-green corresponding to the low-temperature array, and red-yellow representing the high-temperature samples (call out figs 9-18??).
+Throughout this paper, the samples are color-coded, with blue-green corresponding to the low-temperature array, and red-yellow representing the high-temperature samples Figure ¿fig:major_elements?-Figure ¿fig:depths?.

 REE-in-pyroxene thermometry